Are you aware of how much sugar is in your diet?

 Eating too much added sugar has some obvious repercussions such as weight gain and tooth decay but it can also lead to a variety of chronic illnesses such as diabetes, cardiovascular disease and there is some evidence that it may contribute to cancer risk.
 Before you notice any significant symptoms however, added sugar may be disrupting your health by causing inflammation, altering your gut microflora balance and disrupting your hormone production and regulation.

-Do you need to limit the intake of natural sugars?
+Do you need to limit the intake of natural sugars found in fruit and vegetables?

-If you are following the Australian Dietary Guidelines and eat 2 serves of fruit and 5+ serves of vegetables per day then I would not necessarily recommend you start tracking all the natural sugar you are eating.
+If you are generally healthy and following the Australian Dietary Guidelines and eat 2 serves of fruit and 5+ serves of vegetables per day then it is probably not necessary for you to start tracking all the natural sugar you are eating.
 Plant food has a multitude of health benefits including fibre, vitamins and minerals and phytonutrients, all vital for good health.
-That is why natural sugar does not have the same reputation as added sugar.
+These all impact on how the sugar is digested and it is why natural sugar does not have the same detrimental effect on your body as added sugar.

 If you are following the above dietary guidelines yet still have issues with your weight, hormonal problems, fertility issues, or any other significant ongoing health condition, it is worth examining your diet in detail.
-Eating 5 serves of potato every day for example, whilst it is a vegetable, will be providing you with considerable sugar, and therefore won’t serve your health.
-Likewise, if you’re eating more than a few pieces of fruit per day or consuming fruit-based drinks or smoothies.
+Eating 5 serves of a starchy vegetable like a potato every day for example, whilst it is a vegetable, will be providing you with considerable sugar, and therefore won’t serve your health.
+Not all vegetables are the same.

 Beware of hidden sugar